Principle of Evaporative Free Air Cooling

 The economics of using evaporative cooling are surprising to most people.
 An 85% reduction in energy used compared to a conventional air conditioning unit seems too good to be true.
 This is achieved because in the UK it is cold most of the time.

-By using a control system to minimise energy usage of fans coupled with evaporative cooling when outside air temperatures exceed 21ºC, relatively low flow rates of air are required.
+By using a control system to minimise energy usage of the evaporative cooler fans coupled with evaporative cooling, when outside air temperatures exceed 21ºc, relatively low flow rates of air are required.
 The only significant energy use when Freecool® is deployed is in the fan for the air movement.
-By using low energy EC fans typically a 1KW evaporative cooling system can manage a 20KW load in the UK.
-This cooling coefficient cannot be achieved with any current cooling technology.
+By using low energy EC fans typically, a 1KW evaporative cooling system can manage a 20KW load in the UK.
+This cooling efficiency cannot be achieved with any current cooling technology.